 - What appeals to you about your chosen university?

-- What are your expectations of studying in Germany or attending the course (personal, professional, for your career)?
+- What do you hope to gain from your stay in Germany (personal, professional, for your career)?

 - Reasons for applying for a scholarship